 As a junior (up to the age of 21), Tom travelled all round the country competing and was 15 when he first represented Great Britain.
 Tom was 17 when he won his first medal representing Team GB at the 2007 Junior European Championships which was followed by the British Grand Prix Open.
 In 2010 he went onto win the World Championships and took the silver in the European Championships.

-2012 saw Tom move into the senior category representing Team GB at the European Championships and the Worlds, winning silver in the latter.
+2012 saw Tom move into the senior category representing Team GB at the European Championships and the Worlds, winning the team silver medal in the both.

-After narrowly missing out on London 2012, Tom took a break and focused on the business returning to competition in 2017.
+After missing out on his goal of London 2012, Tom took a break and focused on the business returning to competition in 2017.

 Our extensive game shooting experience means you can ask us anything about the sport and our down-to-earth attitude makes doing business with us easy.